Teaching and training are essential skills for all Knowledge and Library Services staff.

 What teaching qualifications do I need?

-There is currently no teaching qualification specifically for Knowledge and Library service staff.
-A range of teaching courses is available:
+There are currently no teaching qualifications specifically for Knowledge and Library service staff.
+A range of more general teaching courses is available.

 Initial teacher qualification